 12.1 Permits – Parking permits are available for sale on line or through the University Cashier's Office, Administration Building #1, Room #131E, or from the University Police Department, Building #36.
 PERMITS ARE NON-TRANSFERABLE and are for use by the person they are issued to only.

-12.2 Alternate Vehicles – To accommodate multiple vehicles registered to a single owner, or those commuters involved in a carpool for two or more people, permits are issued as a hang-tag to be displayed in the vehicle driven to campus and easily moved between vehicles as needed.
-If one of the alternate vehicles registered to a staff member is a motorcycle, a motorcycle permit may be issued to accommodate it providing both vehicles will not be on campus simultaneously.
+12.2 Alternate Vehicles – To accommodate multiple vehicles registered to a single owner, or those employees involved in a carpool for two or more people, permits are issued as a hang-tag to be displayed in the vehicle driven to campus and easily moved between vehicles as needed.
+If one of the alternate vehicles registered to an employee is a motorcycle, a motorcycle permit may be issued to accommodate it providing both vehicles will not be on campus simultaneously.
 When two vehicles, including motorcycles, share a permit and will be on campus at the same time, a daily permit for the additional vehicle must be purchased.

 12.3 Hang-tag Permit Display – The permit must be displayed from the rear view mirror with the permit fully visible from the exterior of the vehicle.
 Vehicles displaying hang-tag permits in any other manner are subject to citation for improper display of the permit.
 Drivers on campus without their permit should obtain a loan car permit from the Grand Avenue Visitor Information Center or from the University Police Department.
 For safety, permits should always be removed from the rear view mirror before the vehicle is in motion.